Chris Getz: Kansas City Royals

-Getz was traded to the Kansas City Royals on November 6, 2009 along with Josh Fields for Mark Teahen.
+Getz was traded to the Kansas City Royals on November 6, 2009, along with Josh Fields for Mark Teahen.
 His career with the Royals was riddled with injuries.
 He played only 72 games during the 2010 season due first to a strained oblique muscle, and then later due to a concussion after being hit in the head with a baseball.
 In those games, Getz batted .255 with 18 RBI and 15 stolen bases.
 He fared somewhat better in 2011, appearing in 118 games and posting a .255 batting average, 26 RBI and 21 stolen bases.
 During the 2012 season, Getz made three separate trips to the disabled list, first in May with a bruised ribcage, then in June with a lateral strain of the left leg, and finally in August with a broken left thumb.
 The last injury required surgery, ending his season.
 Despite the injury history, the Royals signed Getz to a one-year contract on November 30, 2012.
 The base contract for 2013 was for $1.05 million, with additional performance bonuses totalling $150,000.
 Getz was optioned to the Triple-A Omaha Storm Chasers in June 2013 after starting the season batting .214 with a home run and 12 RBI.
 Jarrod Dyson was called down up to replace him.
 Getz was later recalled on July 18.
 The Royals did not tender him a contract for 2014 and he became a free agent on December 2, 2013.

 Toronto Blue Jays

 On January 16, 2014, Getz signed a minor-league contract with the Toronto Blue Jays.
-He was sent to minor league camp on March 24, 2014.
-Getz started the 2014 season with the Triple-A Buffalo Bisons.
+He was sent to minor league camp on March 24.
+Getz started the season with the Triple-A Buffalo Bisons.
 He was brought up to Toronto on April 29, and designated for assignment on May 11.
-Getz cleared waivers and was assigned to Triple-A Buffalo on May 13, 2014.
-On May 16, 2014, Getz announced his retirement from baseball.
-He batted .160 in 10 games played for the Blue Jays in 2014.
+Getz cleared waivers and was assigned to Triple-A Buffalo on May 13.
+On May 16, Getz announced his retirement from baseball.
+He had batted .160 in 10 games played for the Blue Jays.

+Executive career

+In 2014, Getz was hired by the Kansas City Royals as their assistant to player development.
+He worked with them until 2016 when he went to the Chicago White Sox as their director of player development from 2017 to 2020.
+There, he worked with many talented prospects like Luis Robert Jr., Yoán Moncada, Eloy Jiménez, Michael Kopech, Lucas Giolito, and Dylan Cease.
+The White Sox farm system was ranked as the best in the MLB in 2017.
+In 2021, White Sox promoted him as assistant General Manager to then-GM Rick Hahn.
+Following Hahn's firing on August 22, 2023, Getz was promoted as the White Sox new Senior Vice President and GM on August 31.

 Personal life

-His wife, Nicole "Nicky" Getz, was a contestant on The Amazing Race 23, where she was teamed up with David DeJesus' wife, Kim.
+His wife, Nicole "Nicky" Getz, was a contestant on The Amazing Race 23, where she was teamed up with David DeJesus's wife, Kim.